CNBC

-Consumer News and Business Channel (CNBC, formerly meaning was Consumer National Broadcasting Company) is an American business news channel owned by the NBCUniversal News Group unit of Comcast's NBCUniversal.
-The network broadcasts live business news and analysis programming during the morning, daytime trading day, and early-evening hours, with the remaining hours (such as weekday prime time and weekends) filled by business-related documentaries and reality television programming, as well as occasional NBC Sports presentations.
+The Consumer News and Business Channel (CNBC) is an American business news channel owned by Versant.
+The network broadcasts live business news and analysis programming during the morning, daytime business day, and early-evening hours, with the remaining hours (such as weekday prime time and weekends) filled by business-related documentaries and reality television programming, as well as occasional sports presentations from USA Sports (previously served by NBC Sports).
 CNBC operates an accompanying financial news website, CNBC.com, which includes news articles, video and podcast content, as well as subscription-based services.
 CNBC's headquarters and main studios are located in Englewood Cliffs, New Jersey, while it also maintains a studio at the Nasdaq MarketSite in Times Square, New York City.

-CNBC was founded in April 1989 as a joint venture between NBC and Cablevision.
-Following its 1991 bankruptcy, NBC acquired the competing Financial News Network (FNN) and merged it into CNBC, while also acquiring Cablevision's stake in CNBC to give it full ownership.
-In addition to its U.S. operations, CNBC operates the international branches CNBC Europe and CNBC Asia, and is involved in other international affiliates via joint ventures and franchise arrangements.
-In 2023, CNBC had higher total day and primetime viewership than its chief rival, Fox Business, but finished behind Fox in trading day viewership.

 History

+SPN, the launch of CNBC, and early years (1979–1993)

-CNBC's roots date back to the founding in 1979 of the Satellite Program Network (SPN), which showed a low-budget mix of old movies and instructional and entertainment programs.
+CNBC's roots date back to the founding of the Satellite Program Network (SPN) on July 30, 1979, which showed a low-budget mix of old movies and instructional and entertainment programs.
 The channel later changed its name to Tempo Television.
-After initially signing a letter of intent to acquire Tempo, NBC opted for a deal to lease the channel's transponder in June 1988.
-On this platform, and under the guidance of Tom Rogers, the channel was relaunched on April 17, 1989, as the Consumer News and Business Channel with Neil Cavuto anchoring this first broadcast.
+After initially signing a letter of intent to acquire Tempo, National Broadcasting Company (a.k.a.
+NBC; parent company of the eponymous NBC TV network) opted for a deal to lease the channel's transponder in June 1988.
+On this platform, and under the guidance of Tom Rogers, the channel was relaunched on April 17, 1989, as the Consumer News and Business Channel, with Neil Cavuto anchoring this first broadcast.
 NBC and Cablevision initially operated CNBC as a 50–50 joint venture, and it was headquartered in Fort Lee, New Jersey.
 Sue Herera and Scott Cohn joined CNBC at its inception.